Milo-Shen/Accessibility-Best-Practice/MD/Accessibility-Combobox-With-Both-List-and-Inline-Autocomplete ( aria 1.0 ).md

-# Combobox With Both List and Inline Autocomplete
+# Combobox With Both List and Inline Autocomplete ( aria 1.0 )

 This example illustrates the autocomplete behavior referred to in the pattern as list with inline completion.